harmonoid/harmonoid/README.md

 - Music visualizations.
 - Tag editor.
 - Time-synced lyrics.
-- Importing playlists from YouTube & Spotify using Web API.
 - Equalizer.
-- Improvising YouTube support to be close to official web-client.
 - Last.fm scrobbling.
 - Plugin API.
 - Windows 11 `IExplorerCommand` integration.
 - Publishing to Microsoft Store & other places.
 - Support for remaining macOS & iOS platforms.
 - YOU Tell 😄

-**NOTE:** Project is NEVER going to offer feature for downloading music from YouTube.

 ## Limitations